salotz/pytest-datadir-extras/README.md

 - class
 - function

-The benefit of using scoped datadirs is that if your data files are large then each test will need to copy them which can be very slow.
-Using the scoped datadirs will only copy them once for the scope.
+If your data files are large then each test will need to copy them which can be very slow.
+If you know you will not be writing back to a file you can use a higher scoped fixture will only copy them once for e.g. the module.
 Be careful though, as any changes to the directory will be seen by other tests in the scope.

+TODO

 ## Datadir factory